NkVaishnav/Vaishnav_Physical_design/README.md

 ```

+Here no further optimizations can be done as the outputs are holding a constant value in all conditions hence two flipflops are expected to be generated

 The above code has been simulated with a testbench for getting the exact optimization requirement and the output is mentioned below